Little One: Chapter 21

 When I knew we were going on this trip, I made an unconscious decision not to trim my nails, let them grow out for weeks in case I needed them for an emergency like this.

-Still, the future consequences of my act loomed.
+Still, the future consequences of my decision loomed.

 Did we bring bandaids?
+There had to be a first aid kit somewhere.
 The cotton of one of my tee shirts would work well enough I supposed. . .

 More importantly, Jesse would surely see these injuries the next time we bathed or had sex.
 He would demand to know where I got them.
 Internal sigh.
 That was another cross examination I would have to prepare for.